 Originally published online at Open Engagement blog, February 9, 2014

 I know that museums are not new players in the game of social practice and socially-engaged art, yet we are constantly coming back to the core questions about the value of this work.
 Who benefits?
 Who needs to benefit, especially if we are to sustain support for these types of artist-driven projects and programs?
 Does this work offer any long-term benefits to a museum’s communities, rather than just involving communities at the benefit of the museum?
 Are there any benefits at all?
 Do there need to be?
+The answers to these questions are so varied, localized, and subjective, but let me take a very quick stab at this from my perspective in museums—only a slice of the myriad responses that exist to this larger question.

-Museums and social practice artists are working together to transform engagement and tap into the potential that museums have for experiences other than passive spectating….
 While these projects frequently meet resistance from within the museum institution for seeming frivolous or without intellectual content, this work largely succeeds in transforming museums into open spaces of curiosity, experience, collaboration, risk-taking, and creativity for our communities.
 Why?

 Because of the involvement of artists.